socotecio/django-socio-grpc/docs/features/grpc-action.rst

 This decorator can now be used for each action of your service.

-Before seeing each arguments of this function let see it's definition:
+Before seeing each arguments of this function let see its definition:

 .. code-block:: python